• Skip to primary navigation

 Snake blood in Snake Alley, no thank you.

 This was a simple dish.
-Seasoned meat, stir-fried with caramelized onions, some beef broth, served over steamed rice.
+Seasoned meat, stir-fried with caramelized onions, and some beef broth, served over steamed rice.

 Simple and delicious.